wso2/docs-is/en/docs/learn/logging-in-to-a-.net-application-using-the-identity-server.md

     For more information on configuring OAuth/OpenID Connect, see [Configuring OAuth2-OpenID Connect
     Single-Sign-On](../../learn/configuring-oauth2-openid-connect-single-sign-on)
    .
 6. Take note of the client key and client secret that you receive.
     ![key-and-secret](../assets/img/tutorials/key-and-secret.png)
 7. Open the `          oidc.sln         ` file found in the
     `          <SAMPLE_HOME>         ` directory using [Visual
-    Studio](https://www.visualstudio.com/downloads/) and run the .NET
+    Studio](https://www.visualstudio.com/downloads/) and run the.NET
     application.
 8. Fill in the following fields and click **Submit**.
     -   **Client Id:** \<client key of service provider\>